mads-mikkel/edu/docs/homestead/homestead.md

 - Object Oriented C# (classes, objects, encapsulatioin, aggregation)
 - git/GitHub for version control [OPTIONAL]

 This document is structed as a guide.
 This means that each step will be explained with a purpose, learning objectives, and learning checks at the end of each section.
+You must be prepared that this guide will take some time to get through, perhaps several days.

 We will use versioning, starting with version 0.1, incrementing to version 0.2 and so on, and ending with version 1.0 for the first production ready release.
 For each version we will detail the requirements.
 And after version 1.0 we will continue to develop new features, and modify the system towards best practice, as we go: